eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 Many pepple find this version also slightly more readable and more regular.
 This is the preferred syntax for defining higher-order functions.

 ## Function references

-When a name of a function appears without any arguments, like `print` does above, it's called a *function reference*.
+When a name of a function appears without any arguments, like `printNum` does above, it's called a *function reference*.
 A function reference is the thing that really has the type `Callable`.
-In this case, print has the type `Callable<Void,Natural>`.
+In this case, `printNum` has the type `Callable<Void,Natural>`.

 Now, remember how we said that `Void` is both the return type of a